embrace-vim/vim-goto-file-sh/README.rst

 like you would with a naïve ``imap gf`` binding).

 - You can enable the insert mode ``gf`` map by installing
-  |vim-async-mapper|_, and then add the following to your
+  |vim-async-map|_, and then add the following to your
   Vim config:

 .. code-block:: vim